How technology powers effective collaboration in the classroom

 Cornell University writes, “Research shows that educational experiences that are active, social, contextual, engaging, and student-owned lead to deeper learning.”

-Student collaboration in the classroom builds self-confidence, social and emotional skills, leadership capabilities and higher-level thinking skills.
-Experiences in the classroom need to prepare learners for life beyond school.
+When students collaborate, they build self-confidence, social and emotional skills, leadership capabilities and higher-level thinking skills.
+These classroom experiences are practice for life beyond school.
 By working with classmates, they gain skills that will help them become a successful team member in any career they choose.

 Five benefits of collaborative learning